Stocks fall broadly, S&P 500 set to break winning streak - NewsBreak

 Stocks fall broadly, S&P 500 set to break winning streak

-Stocks are broadly lower on Wall Street in afternoon trading Friday, putting major indexes on track for losses that will end a solid run of weekly gains.
+NEW YORK — (AP) — Stocks fell in morning trading on Wall Street Friday, putting major indexes on track for losses that will end a solid run of weekly gains.

-The S&P 500 fell 1.3% as of 3:29 p.m.
+The S&P 500 fell 1.1% as of 10:16 a.m.
 Eastern.
-The benchmark index is now on pace to break a four-week winning streak.
-The Nasdaq fell 2% and is also set to end four weeks of gains.
+The benchmark index is now on track to break a four-week winning streak.
+The Nasdaq fell 1.8% and is also set to end four weeks of gains.

 Technology stocks had some of the biggest losses and the sector's dip weighed heavily on the broader market.
 Microsoft fell 1.3%.